wp-plugins/continuous-rss-scrolling/readme.txt

 To see my all plugin : [click to go](http://www.gopiplus.com/work/2010/09/05/continuous-rss-scrolling/) More info : [click to go](http://www.gopiplus.com/work/2010/09/05/continuous-rss-scrolling/)

-3.0
-Only admin user can access this plugin.
-RSS links will open in a new window.

 == Installation ==

 **Installation Instruction & Configuration**